wp-cli/restful/README.md

 Once you've done so, you can install wp-rest-cli with `wp package install danielbachhuber/wp-rest-cli`.

+wp-rest-cli also requires the [latest WP REST API beta](https://wordpress.org/plugins/rest-api/) installed and activated on whichever WordPress you'd like to interact with.
+Older betas are unsupported — please keep up to date.

 ## Contributing

 Code and ideas are more than welcome.
 Please [open an issue](https://github.com/danielbachhuber/wp-rest-cli/issues) with questions, feedback, and violent dissent.
 Pull requests are expected to include test coverage.